The Secrets to Creating a Plumbing Proposal That Doesn’t Suck (And Wins More Bids)

 Make it as simple as possible for them to say yes

 You want a proposal that’s feels like it was created and presented specifically for the person you’re sending it to.
 You also want the make the details clear and specific enough that there’s no confusion.
-And, you want to make it as easy as possible for your customer to sign and accept the agreement.
+And, you want to make it as easy as possible for your customer to

 Put another way, your plumbing proposal should fit the 3 P’s: